chfoo/warcat/README.rst

 .. note::

-    The library is not entirely thread-safe yet.
+    The library may not be entirely thread-safe yet.

-    * Shared file objects in the file cache

 About